 12. This is your supply address (this may be different to your billing address if this is not your primary residence).

-13. This is your M-Number or MPRN (Meter Point Reference Number), it uniquely identify gas supply point and can be between 6 and 10 digits long.
+13. This is your M-Number or MPRN (Meter Point Reference Number), it uniquely identifies your gas supply point and can be between 6 and 10 digits long.

 14. This is your estimated annual energy usage.
 See How am I charged for my energy for more information.